 PdieCov with Remd and Bari=1-exp- λDis with Remd and Bari

 The microsimulation model utilized in this analysis is an adaptation of the state-transition microsimulation algorithm proposed for modeling for health decision sciences14.
-Implementation requires a model of the life cycle of a sick individual.
-This life cycle should be divided into mutually exclusive and collectively exhaustive states.
-Proposed states are: Sick of COVID-19, the initial state for all the individuals in the cohort, death from COVID-19 and death from other causes.
-Transition probabilities between states are PdieCov and PdieOther Causes.
+The model includes two health states: Detected with COVID-19 infection during hospitalization and Dead.
+The model tracks whether those who die do so because of COVID-19 or from other causes.

 Figure 1 Model structure